Waste Cooking Oil Disposal – Getting it Right First Time!

 Through the process of recycling oils and fats waste, it can be used for many purposes.
 For example, the waste oil we recycle is used to create Biodiesel which is blended with regular diesel to reduce the carbon content of fuel and make it into a greener renewable fuel which is far better for the environment.
-Read more in our FAQs blog on oils and fats.

 Reasons to work with BioteCH4 on your waste cooking oil collection.